BestTimesToVisit.com Logo

 safety

 Thimphu is generally a very safe city, but it's always wise to be aware of your surroundings, especially at night.
 Stick to well-lit areas and avoid walking alone in secluded places.
-Inform someone of your plans if you're venturing outside the city.
+Inform your hotel of your plans if you're venturing out for a hike or a day trip.

 packing

 Pack layers!
-The weather in Thimphu can be unpredictable, with temperatures fluctuating throughout the day.
-Comfortable walking shoes are a must, as you'll likely be doing a lot of exploring on foot.
-Don't forget a light jacket or shawl, even during warmer months.
+The weather in Thimphu can change quickly, so having a mix of light and warm clothing is essential.
+Comfortable walking shoes are a must, as you'll likely be doing a fair bit of exploring on foot.
+Don't forget a light rain jacket, even during the drier months.

 Weather Details